 - 1 Tbsp.
 Worcestershire sauce

-- Meanwhile, cut the beef into 1 ½ inch cubes and sprinkle salt and pepper on both sides.
-Then sprinkle flour on top and coat the beef with the flour.
-Remove excess flour.
+- Cut the beef into 1 ½ inch cubes and sprinkle salt and pepper.
+Coat the meat with the flour.

 - In a cast iron skillet, heat oil and butter on high heat.
 Add the beef but do not crowd the skillet.
 Do a second batch if necessary.
-Cook beef until browned.
-If onion is still not translucent yet, keep the beef on a plate.
+Cook beef until brown.

-- When onion is translucent, add garlic, ginger, curry powder, and tomato paste.
-Sauté for 2 minutes.
+- Add garlic, ginger, curry powder, and tomato paste and sauté for 2 minutes.

-- Add beef stock and water and bring it to a boil.
+- Add the vegetable and pour the beef broth until it covers the vegetables.
+Cover with the lid and bring it to a boil.